Laura Iñiguez, Content Manager at Hirebook

 How to Identify a Strong Team Culture?

-In general, every culture will be unique, even within the same organization.
+In general, every culture will be unique, even within the same organization and team structure.
 Just by the mere fact that team members are individuals with different personalities, a team can develop a unique way of behaving as a group.
 But there should always be a foundation for the entire company to live up to.
 You can run a simple evaluation by answering the following questions:

 - Are people committed to the job?
 Do they believe in what they are doing and trying to achieve?